Grand Prix History

 1970 Pontiac Grand Prix

 Comments: The 1970 model was essentially a carryover from the previous year except that the grille itself now featured vertical slats, and vertical hash marks appeared on the front fenders just behind the front wheels.
 New interior upholstery patterns and the reintroduction of the bench seat rounded out the visual changes.
 Under the hood, the two 400 cid V8s carried over.
-But the big news was that both 428 engines were dropped and in there place was Pontiac’s brand new 455 cid V8, the largest engine ever in a Grand Prix.
+But the big news was that both 428 engines were dropped and in their place was Pontiac’s brand new 455 cid V8, the largest engine ever in a Grand Prix.
 The 455 cid V8 had a four barrel carb and was rated at 370 bhp and a staggering 500 lb-ft of torque.

 Also new for 1970 was a special Hurst SSJ version, a semi-custom conversion with electric sunroof, gold-colored wheels, and Hurst shifter.
 The SSJ started life as J models (the vinyl accent stripes on SJs were incompatible) built by Pontiac, than sent to Hurst.
 All 272 cars were painted either Cameo white (code CC) or Starlight Black (code AA).
 Interiors were ivory, black, or sandlewood in cloth or all-Morrokide.
 Mandatory options included body-color Sport mirrors, G78 x 14 whitewalls and Rally II wheels.
 The Space-Saver spare and Ride & Handling package were recommended.
 After assembly, the cars were shipped to a Hurst plant in Southfield, Michigan where Frost Gold accents were applied to the hood, side windows, front of the roof, and Rally II wheels.
 A landau-style half-top (Antique white, white, or black) was installed, as was a steel electronically operated sunroof (similar to that used in the Cadillac Eldorado.

 Engines: 400 V8 300 bhp.
 400 V8 350 bhp.
-455 V8 370 bhp.
+455 V8 370 bhp

 1971 Pontiac Grand Prix